DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

-Your replacement will be built identically to the original device, and will automatically be enrolled in the relevant Google domain for the school or local authority, and have the relevant Google Education licence applied .
-You can contact the XMA Service Desk (0115 846 4535 or [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) if you have any issues.
+Your replacement will be built identically to the original device, and will automatically be enrolled in the relevant Google domain for the school or local authority, and have the relevant Google Education licence applied.
+You can contact the XMA Service Desk by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) if you have any issues.

 ### Receiving a replacement device from Computacenter

 As Computacenter will not have been involved in the replacement process, the device will arrive without any settings installed.
-To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please contact the XMA Service Desk (0115 846 4535 or [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) to get your device enrolled before distributing it.
+To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please contact the XMA Service Desk by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) to get your device enrolled before distributing it.

 ## 4G wireless routers: how to get support